tombensve/tombensve.github.io/index.md

         </pluginRepository>
     </pluginRepositories>

 **Do note that my old webserver will stop working around April 2024!!**

+_In case you are already using something from me and have the old repository setup then you need to update to the above!_

 ----